jlu5/FileInsight/README.md

 #### Making a Redistributable Build

 9) Copy the `windows-build-skeleton/` folder in FileInsight's source to somewhere else (this will be your "Windows build folder").
-This folder includes the relevant copyright information that makes the build legally distributable.
+This folder includes the relevant copyright information that makes the build legally distributable (hopefully).

 10) Use [windeployqt](https://doc.qt.io/qt-5/windows-deployment.html) to copy the required Qt libraries to the Windows build folder: in a command line, run `windeploy PATH-TO-FILEINSIGHT.EXE`.